Poland is regarded as one of the largest clinical trials markets in CEE/CIS.

 Figure 2: Documents to be submitted for clinical trial application to RA in Poland

 Some additional but important notes.

-- RA requires that the contracts for all participating sites in Poland must be signed and submitted to RA before the CTA submission (medical device studies) or between the CTA submission and the end of 60-day period of CTA approval process (drug studies).
+- RA requires that the contracts for all participating sites in Poland must be signed and submitted to RA before the CTA submission (medical device studies) or between the CTA submission and the end of the 60-day period of the CTA approval process (drug studies).

 - To expedite the process in large studies, the initial request may be made for a reduced number of sites.